filipvabrousek/Exam/JS Exam/4 - How JS works.md

 * it is used to build __proto__ when the function is used with the ```new``` keyword
 * ALL objects have __proto__ which shouldnt be accessible  (allows real inheritenance)
 * ___proto___ chain goes to the null (some functions o the way have prototype and constructor (loop))
+*  ___proto___ points to the object that the current object actually will use when doing lookups on the prototype chain
 ## Object.create
 * creates a new object
 * prototype of this object is the first argument of the function